YiliangLin/yilianglin-research-group/content/authors/fuyan-wang/_index.md

 highlight_name: false

 ---
 Fuyan Wang is a visiting scholar in Lin research group.
 She is a clinician in Qingdao Eye Hospital of Shandong First Medical University.
-Her main research interest is the application of living materials in the treatment of cornea wound healing.
+Her main research interest is the application of tissue-like materials in the treatment of cornea wound healing.